mezzio/mezzio/docs/book/cookbook/using-routed-middleware-class-as-controller.md

 - AlbumPageAdd

-If you are familiar with frameworks that provide controllers capable of handling multiple "actions", such as those found in Zend Framework's MVC layer, Symfony, CodeIgniter, CakePHP, and other popular frameworks, you may want to apply a similar pattern when using Expressive.
+If you are familiar with frameworks that provide controllers capable of handling multiple "actions", such as those found in Laminas's MVC layer, Symfony, CodeIgniter, CakePHP, and other popular frameworks, you may want to apply a similar pattern when using Mezzio.

 In other words, what if we want to use only one middleware class to facilitate all three of the above?